Makakilo Cliffs

 No analysis available

-Resident manager appears to be a real building feature.
-Recent MLS data includes RESMAN in 15/20 listings, and one public remark explicitly says "Site manager on property."
-The repeated MLS checkbox plus at least one direct remark supports this as a building amenity rather than a one-off agent error.
+The building appears to have a resident/site manager on property.
+Historical MLS data is strong (RESMAN in 15/20 listings), and at least one public remark explicitly states 'Site manager on property.'
+The repeated MLS checkbox usage plus the direct remark makes this a high-confidence building feature rather than a copy-paste error.

 No analysis available